Robyn Lawley: Cooking

 The success of Lawley's food blog, "Robyn Lawley Eats" led to her receiving a contract with Random House to publish a cookbook with original recipes, family recipes and tips on eating at restaurants around the world.
 Her recipes have been featured on Australian television and on the website of Good Morning America.

 Lawley has become vegan and since has publicly spoken against her own cookbook wanting to redo but plant based.

+Activism

+Lawley has also become a PETA Australia ambassador since going vegan.
+In 2022 she voiced a PETA cartoon, playing the role of 'Sidney the crocodile' who is abused and killed for fashion.

+In 2023 Lawley became the ambassador of cruelty free and vegan beauty and makeup brand Inika Organic.

 Writing

 Lawley has written two articles on body image for The Daily Beast.
 Her first article, in September 2012 addressed the media's response to Lady Gaga's weight gain.
 The second article, in October 2013, addressed the thigh gap trend.

 In 2018, Lawley started an Online petition against lingerie brand Victoria Secret.
 The petition was created to ‘help change the minds of Victoria’s Secret to be more diverse and inclusive of body shapes and sizes on their runways!’

 The petition garnered over 10000 signatures worldwide.